-8.29.2 Emission Sources, Sinks, and Reservoirs
+9.2 Emission Sources, Sinks, and Reservoirs

 For all verification activities, verification bodies review a project's reported sources, sinks, and reservoirs to ensure that all are identified properly and to confirm their completeness.
-Table 5.1, Table 5.2, and Table 5.3 in Section 5 provide comprehensive lists of all GHG sources, sinks, and reservoirs that must be included in the quantification and reporting of GHG reductions and removals for the three Forest Project types.
+Table 5.1 and Table 5.2 in Section 5 provide comprehensive lists of all GHG sources, sinks, and reservoirs that must be included in the quantification and reporting of GHG reductions and removals for the two Forest Project types.

 It is the Project Operator's responsibility to ensure that verifications are conducted according to the minimum required schedule specified in Section 8.3.2.
-A Verification Report, List of Findings, and Verification Statement must be submitted within twelvesix months of the end of any verification period.
+A Verification Report, List of Findings, and Verification Statement must be submitted within twelve months of the end of any verification period.
 Site visit verification requirements are described in Section 9.3.2.
 Desk review verification requirements are described in Section 9.3.3.

-8.39.3 Project Verification Activities
+9.3 Project Verification Activities